hubamatyas/ESP32-Arduino-I2C/README.md

 # ESP32-Arduino-I2C
- I2C connaction to transfer integers and floats between ESP32 and Ardunio.
+I2C connection to transfer integers and floats between ESP32 and Ardunio.
+Wire.Write function can only transfer integers with the maximum value of 255 (i.e., the size of one byte), therefore integers and floating-point numbers are encoded using binary encoding where every two bytes represented a number.
+Floats were first converted to integers by multiplying them by 100 (multiply accordingly if you have higher precision floats) and were only then encoded.